Click any question below to get the answers you’re looking for!

 We want to attract playtesters who will be invested in the designers' success and truly engaged in the process.
 Charging for playtester badges decreases the risk that we'll have attendees show up to the event without understanding what they are getting themselves into.
 It can be scary for designers to put a game out in front of strangers for criticism.
 We're looking to foster a friendly and kind community that makes this a little less scary with every playtest.
 Knowing playtesters have paid for access to the event makes us feel more confident telling designers they'll get high-quality playtest feedback.

 Many of our attendees also participate in weekly playtesting groups and get value out of them.
-Protospiel Online has a different purpose and format than weekly playtesting groups.
+There are many reasons for this.

-Since Protospiel Online is a quarterly event, we have 3 months to plan and prepare a memorable experience for our attendees.
+Since Protospiel Online is a triannual event, we have 4 months to plan and prepare a memorable experience for our attendees.

 - We have 24 hour moderation.
 That means there are 60 straight hours where you'll find a dedicated moderator live on camera to help drum up interest for your game, troubleshoot tech issues, or simply engage in friendly conversation with you.

-- You can submit your sell sheet to be featured in our Discord and gather a burst of feedback from our staff and other attendees.
+- You can submit your sell sheet to be featured in our Discord server and gather a burst of feedback from our dedicated sell sheet reviewers and other attendees.

 - We run random drawing giveaways, and, starting in October 2020, all badges include a Protospiel Bingo card.
 Players mark one square on their digital Bingo card each time they playtest another designer's prototype.
-Everyone who completes a Bingo can claim a digital prize pack from our sponsors.
+Everyone who participates in Bingo can claim a digital prize pack from our sponsors.

 4. Protospiel Online attracts a different crowd than weekly playtests

 There are many people both inside and outside of the pre-existing Protospiel community with long lists of responsibilities who don't have enough time to attend weekly playtesting events.
-These people often find it easier to prioritize attending a playtesting event if it only requires committing to one day or weekend per quarter.
+These people often find it easier to prioritize attending a playtesting event if it only requires committing to one day or weekend every few months.

 One way or the other, even if you regularly attend a weekly online playtesting group, you'll find a wide range of new people who can give you fresh playtesting feedback.